-Nominations now open for the 2017 ACT Multicultural Awards which recognise the outstanding contribution made by people and organisations to promoting and strengthening our multicultural community.
-Now in its seven year, these awards focus on the great work that happens every day in support of multiculturalism, reflecting the respect and value for the cultural diversity of our community.
+The awards recognise the outstanding contribution made by people and organisations who promote and strengthen our multicultural community.
+Now in its seventh year, the awards focus on the great work that happens every day in support of multiculturalism, reflecting the respect and value for the cultural diversity of our community.

-- ACT Multicultural Young Person of the Year
+Multicultural Young Person of the Year – Mr Mostafa Eshan